earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/setup-r-rstudio/2016-12-08-setup-05-working-directory.md

 ## Set Working Directory Using Code

 We can set the working directory  using code in R too.
-You don't have to do This if you already set the working directory above.
-However, it's good to know how to do it!
-We use the `setwd()` function to set a new working directory as follows:
+You don't have to do this if you already set the working directory above.
+However, it's good to know how to do it - particularly if you get into more advanced scripting in R. We use the `setwd()` function to set a new working directory as follows: